 - OutDated[FR] (cf %work-reached{}) Only at secondaries.
 Tells whether it is currently known that the disk has any lag-behind when compared to the currently known state of the current designated primary (if there exists one).
 Only meaningful if a current designated primary exists.
 Notice that this kind of status display is subject to natural races, for example when new logfile data has been produced in parallel, or network propagation is very slow.
-Additional information is in brackets: - [F] Fetch is known to be needed. - [R] Replay is known to be needed. - [FR] Both are known to be needed. - WriteBack[amount] (cf %is-primary{} and amount via %writeback-rest{}) Appears only at actual primaries (whether designated or not), when the writeback from the RAM buffer is active (see section 4.1).
-The amount is displayed in human readable form, and may be used for a very rough estimation of recovery time after a primary crash. - Recovery (cf %todo-primary{}) Appears only at the designated primary before it actually has become primary.
-Similar to database recovery, this indicates the recovery phase after a crash6. - UpToDate Displayed when none of the above has been detected. - diskstate-1and1 A variant for internal use by 1&1 Internet AG.
-See above note. - replstate Shows the status of the replication in the following order of precedence:
+Additional information is in brackets: - [F] Fetch is known to be needed. - [R] Replay is known to be needed. - [FR] Both are known to be needed. - WriteBack (cf %is-primary{}) Appears only at actual primaries (whether designated or not), when the writeback from the RAM buffer is active (see section 4.1) - Recovery (cf %todo-primary{}) Appears only at the designated primary before it actually has become primary.
+Similar to database recovery, this indicates the recovery phase after a crash6.

+UpToDate Displayed when none of the above has been detected.

+diskstate-1and1 A variant for internal use by 1&1 Internet AG.
+See above note.

+replstate Shows the status of the replication in the following order of precedence:
-ModuleNotLoaded (cf %is-module-loaded{}) No kernel module is loaded, and as a consequence no /proc/sys/mars/ does exist.

-UnResponsive (cf %is-alive{%{host}}) The main thread mars_light did not do any noticable work for more than %{window} (default 60) seconds.
+- ModuleNotLoaded (cf %is-module-loaded{}) No kernel module is loaded, and as a consequence no /proc/sys/mars/ does exist. - UnResponsive (cf %is-alive{%{host}}) The main thread mars_light did not do any noticable work for more than %{window} (default 60) seconds.
 Notice that this may happen when deleting extremely large logfiles (up to hundreds of gigabytes or terabytes).
 If this happens for a very long time, you should check whether you might need a reboot in order to fix the hang.
 The time window may be changed by --window=\$seconds.